 Coming To The Match?
 Here’s All You Need To Know For Ireland v Italy At Dexcom Stadium

-Galway is the place to be this Saturday, hosting a thrilling double-header of international rugby at Dexcom Stadium, where Ireland Women’s U21s take on Italy ahead of the venue’s first-ever Guinness Women’s Six Nations match.
+Galway is the place to be this Saturday, hosting a thrilling double header of Women’s international rugby at Dexcom Stadium, where the Ireland Under-21s take on Italy ahead of the venue’s first ever Guinness Women’s Six Nations match.

 Here’s all you need to know to make it a wonderful day at the home of Connacht Rugby.